 Greyhounds are not an aggressive breed.
 In fact, they are quite the opposite: Greyhounds generally freeze up when challenged.
 They are easily scared, though, especially when touched unexpectedly.
 Basically, your Greyhound will appreciate it if you reciprocate the quiet, relaxed, and peaceful manner which it exudes.

+Yes!
 Greyhounds are an excellent breed for prospective dog owners that are looking for a loyal, dignified companion to stretch out on the couch with or play a quick game of fetch.
 Nothing says "chill" like a Greyhound, unless of course a squirrel darts by just asking for a good chase.
-With a little bit of exercise and a lot of love, a Greyhound will be right at home in a relaxing environment with a friendly owner.
+With a little bit of exercise, some basic obedience training and a lot of love, a Greyhound will be right at home.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.